Lie algebras and cohomology of congruence subgroups for SL_n(R): Introduction

 The next corollary is a direct application of this theorem and a result of Bass-Milnor-Serre \cite{BMS}.

 \begin{cor3} For $n\geq3$,

 \end{cor3}

-Finally, we use the structure of the Lie algebra $\gr_*(\Gamma(G_n(R),p))$ to obtain some homological information concerning congruence subgroups.
+Finally, we use the structure of $\gr_*(\Gamma(G_n(R),p))$ to obtain some homological information concerning $p$-congruence subgroups for $SL_n(R)$.
 The Lie algebra structure can be used to explicitly compute the $d^2$ homology differential in the Lyndon-Hochschild-Serre spectral sequence for certain central extensions involving quotients of $p$-congruence subgroups.
 More specifically, suppose one has a central extension